peterhoward42/qt-layout-gen/docs/reference_manual-2.md

     addWidget(child)
     addTab(child)

-> What we mean by *the first method that works*, is: the parent object has
+> What we mean by *the first one that works*, is that the parent object has
 > such a method, and when that method is called with the child as a single
 > argument, it does not raise an exception.